mercari/hcledit/README.md

 [![pkg.go.dev][pkg.go.dev-badge]][pkg.go.dev]
 [![license][license-badge]][license]

-`hcledit` is a Go package to edit HCL configurations.
-Basically, this is just a wrapper of [`hclwrite`](https://pkg.go.dev/github.com/hashicorp/hcl/v2/hclwrite) package which provides low-level features of generating HCL configurations.
-But `hcledit` allows you to access HCL attribute or block by [`jq`](https://github.com/stedolan/jq)-like query and do various manipulations.
-See examples of how it works.
+`hcledit` is a wrapper around the [`hclwrite`](https://pkg.go.dev/github.com/hashicorp/hcl/v2/hclwrite) package that adds the ability to edit and manipulate [HCL](https://github.com/hashicorp/hcl) documents using a [`jq`](https://github.com/stedolan/jq)-like query/selector syntax.

-We provide simple CLI application based on this package.
+We provide a Go package and a simple CLI application based on this package.
 See [`hcledit` command](cmd/hcledit/README.md).

 *NOTE*: This is still under heavy development and we don't have enough documentation and we are planing to add breaking changes.
 Please be careful when using it.